Market Challenges

 Comments

-Logistics and Services
+Logistics and Operational Services for FLOW

 The focus of the offshore wind industry understandably falls on the big challenges it faces.
 However, there is a range of practical services that may not immediately appear to fit into distinct categories of challenges – but will be absolutely essential to ensure FLOW runs smoothly.
 It is difficult to evaluate but there is high potential for regional economic benefit to be derived here.